-- (1) Competitive Retailers (CRs) seeking to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs shall follow the instructions on the Oil & Gas tab of Appendix D, Profile Decision Tree. - (2) ERCOT shall review all assignments of the BUSOGFLT Profile Type on an annual basis, per Section 11.3.1, Validation of BUSOGFLT Profile Type.
+- (1) Only the current Competitive Retailer (CR) of Record may seek to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs and shall follow the instructions on the Oil & Gas tab of Appendix D, Profile Decision Tree. - (2) ERCOT shall review all assignments of the BUSOGFLT Profile Type on an annual basis, per Section 11.3.1, Validation of BUSOGFLT Profile Type.